karmeh18/git_project/README.md

-## This is mty first Machine Learning Project!
+## This is my first Machine Learning Project!